tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #34.
->Write a Python program to check a triangle is valid or not.
+>Write a function to check a triangle is valid or not.

 **Expected Output :**
 ```